Education Program, 2015

 This area portrays the military encampment of the North West Field Force used in the Battle of Batoche in 1885.
 Bell tents are erected to recreate a portion of the camp.

 From the top of the ridge, visitors can get a view of the river lot farm system, which the Métis used in the St. Laurent settlement area.

 Visitors can see a Métis rifle pit that has been excavated by archeologists.
 On the third day of the battle, Middleton led a reconnaissance force just to the east of these pits to test the strength of the Métis position.

 North West Field Force Rifle Pits

 In September 2000, the riverbank slumped, taking 6 rifle pits and a viewing platform.
 This area is closed to the public.
 For the safety of your group, please respect the barriers, fencing and safety signs.

 The St. Antoine-de-Padoue cemetery is located right next to the National Historic Site.
 Some of the Métis who died in the Battle of Batoche are buried in a mass grave in the cemetery.
 A monument has been erected to the Métis and Aboriginal people who died in the battles of the 1885 armed conflict.

 Batoche Village (East)

-The remains of the village, the Fort Garry - Fort Edmonton Trail (a.k.a. the Carlton Trail) and the Historic Ferry Crossing are interrupted by signage and exhibits using maps, historical photographs and artists' illustrations.
+The remains of the village, the Carlton Trail and the Historic Ferry Crossing are interpreted by signage and exhibits using maps, historical photographs and artists' illustrations.
 The North West Field Force captured the village of Batoche on May 12, 1885.
 Visitors can walk down to the village (over 1 km) or drive using the North access road.